open-easyrtc/open-easyrtc/docs/easyrtc_server_configuration.md

 **Application Options**
+ - appAutoCreateEnable
+   - Enables the creation of application from the API.
+Occurs when client joins a nonexistent application.
+   - This should be set to false for production use.
+   - Defaults to: true
+ - appDefaultFieldObj
+   - Default fields which are set when an application is created.
+In form of {"fieldName":{fieldValue:<JsonObj>, fieldOption:{isShared:<boolean>}}[, ...]}
+   - Defaults to: null
  - appDefaultName
    - The default application a connection belongs to if it is not initially specified.
    - Defaults to: "default"

+**Room Options**
- - appAutoCreateEnable
+ - roomAutoCreateEnable
    - Enables the creation of rooms from the API.
 Occurs when client joins a nonexistent room.
    - Defaults to: true

-**Room Options**
  - roomDefaultEnable
    -  Enables connections joining a default room if it is not initially specified.
 If false, than a connection initially may be in no room.
    - Defaults to: true
+ - roomDefaultFieldObj
+   - Default fields which are set when a room is created.
+In form of {"fieldName":{fieldValue:<JsonObj>, fieldOption:{isShared:<boolean>}}[, ...]}
+   - Defaults to: null
  - roomDefaultName
    - The default room a connection joins if it is not initially specified.
    - Defaults to: "default"
- - roomAutoCreateEnable
-   - Enables the creation of rooms from the API.
-Occurs when client joins a nonexistent room.
-   - Defaults to: true

 **Connection Options**